IAS Officer Salary Structure, Allowances & Job Profile 2023

 FAQs: UPSC IAS Officers’ Salary & Allowances

-What is the starting salary of an IAS officer after the 7th Pay Commission?
+- What is the starting salary of an IAS officer after the 7th Pay Commission?

 Therefore, the starting gross salary can get close to Rs.
 1,50,000 per month (depending on the DA & other allowances at the time).

-Who pays the salary of an IAS officer?
+- Who pays the salary of an IAS officer?

 This is an important question.
-So, the answer is, the state government pays the salary of IAS officers.
-Now, you might be thinking that how is this possible when the IAS officers have been selected via the UPSC, and not the State PSCs.
+So, the answer is, that the state government pays the salary of IAS officers.
+Now, you might be thinking how is this possible when the IAS officers have been selected via the UPSC, and not the State PSCs.

-What is the salary of an IAS per day?
+- What is the salary of an IAS per day?

 Well, I can tell you the basic monthly salary of an IAS officer who’s been in service for 1-4 years, and that is Rs.
 56,100.
 That’s of course excluding all the allowances that he/she receives.